 While each type of alternative splicing described above is distinct from one another, these events can simultaneously occur after pre-mRNA constructs are formed.

 Why is alternative splicing important?The mechanisms of alternative splicing help to explain how one gene can be encoded into numerous proteins with various functions.
 This complexity helps drive the cellular differentiation and diversity observed throughout biology.

 For example, the muscle protein titin has several forms that result from alternative splicing events.6 During the development of a fetal heart, splicing events generally create Titin mRNA transcripts with alternative exons that translate into long, springy proteins.
 In adults, these splicing events are altered by RBPs that disrupt the spliceosome as it splices Titin pre-mRNA.
 The resulting ratio of titin proteins derived from this alternative process leads to a greater number of shorter proteins than its fetal counterpart, an important quality of a healthy adult heart.
 While examples like this exhibit the physiological importance of alternative splicing, characterization of such events is still an ongoing endeavor for biochemists.

 How do we study alternative splicing?

-To characterize alternative splicing phenomenon in vitro, unique RNA transcripts can be measured by reverse transcription polymerase chain reaction (RT-PCR) methods7.
-Once total RNA is extracted from a biological source, unique RNA constructs are detected and quantified by RT-PCR and quantitative PCR (qPCR), respectively.
+To characterize alternative splicing phenomena in vitro, unique RNA transcripts can be measured by reverse transcription polymerase chain reaction (RT-PCR) methods.7 Once total RNA is extracted from a biological source, unique RNA constructs are detected and quantified by RT-PCR and quantitative PCR (qPCR), respectively.
 The application of next-generation sequence technology such as RNA-Seq expands our ability to study the role of alternative splicing events through transcriptomics.